amalex5/aQuery/README.md

 aQuery
 ===

-A barely-working symbolic algebra system that can take derivatives, simplify basic expressions, and not much else!
-No error-handling!
-Weird jQuery style syntax!
+aQuery is barely-working symbolic algebra system that can take derivatives, simplify basic expressions, and not much else!
+It has no error-handling!
+It has weird jQuery style syntax!

-You can initialize mathematical expressions using `$`, and then chain other functions to them:
+You can initialize a mathematical expression using `$`, and then chain other functions to it:

     $[x^2 + sin(x)].diff[x]
     >> 2x + cos(x)

-There are lots of things we can chain on:
+There are lots of things we can chain:

     $[x^2].add[sin(x)].mul[5]
     >> x^2+sin(x)*5